Rheumatoid Arthritis: How to Treat

 Arthritis is a general term that describes inflammation in joints.
-Rheumatoid arthritis is a type of chronic (ongoing) arthritis (resulting in pain and swelling) that occurs generally in joints on both sides of the body (such as hands, wrists, and knees).
-This symmetric multiple joint involvement helps distinguish rheumatoid arthritis from other types of arthritis.
+Rheumatoid arthritis is a type of chronic (ongoing) arthritis (resulting in pain and swelling) that occurs generally in joints symmetrically (on both sides of the body, such as hands, wrists and knees).
+This involvement of several joints helps distinguish rheumatoid arthritis from other types of arthritis.

 What are the goals of treating rheumatoid arthritis?

-The most important goal of treatment is to reduce joint pain and swelling and to maintain and/or improve joint function.
+The most important goal of treating rheumatoid arthritis is to reduce joint pain and swelling and to maintain and/or improve joint function.

 The long-term goal of treatment is to slow or stop the disease process, particularly joint damage, which can be seen on X-rays.
 Once joint inflammation is controlled, pain will be reduced.

-Now, however, doctors know that early treatment with certain drugs can improve the long-term outcome for most patients.
-Numerous drugs that have proven to be effective are being used soon after the patient is diagnosed.
-Combinations of drugs are proving to be more effective than a single drug therapy and, in recent studies, have been found to be just as safe as single drug treatment.
+Now, however, doctors know that early treatment with certain drugs can improve the long-term outcome for most rheumatoid arthritis patients.
+Numerous drugs that have been shown to be effective are being used soon after the patient is diagnosed.
+Combinations of drugs are proving to be more effective than a single drug therapy and, in recent studies, have been found to be just as safe as single-drug treatment.

 What drugs are used to treat rheumatoid arthritis?

-The drugs used to treat rheumatoid arthritis can be divided into 3 groups:
+The drugs used to treat rheumatoid arthritis can be divided into three groups:

 How well do the drugs work?
 Are they dangerous?